patelb200/comp-sci/algorithms/tips-and-tricks.md

 #### Binary Arithmetic

-When shifting integers, the left most 32 bit is used for the sign.
+When shifting signed integers, the left most 32 bit is used for the sign.

 ```
 11111111111111111111111111111111 = -1